Sports Medicine’s knowledge, teamwork give patient confidence

 During that assessment, Hollar determined Toney needed to see another member of Reid's Sports Medicine team, Brayton Kiedrowski, DO, whose office is in an adjacent part of the Reid Health Comprehensive Bone & Joint Center, 1400 Highland Road in Richmond.

 "Trey personally walked me over there," Toney said.

 Dr. Kiedrowski ordered X-rays to be done, which were followed by an MRI that revealed the complete tear in the ligament.
-Toney then was referred to Reid's Sports Medicine surgeon, James Redshaw, MD.
+Toney then was referred for surgery.

 Before surgery could be done to repair the tear, Toney had to wait for swelling in her knee to go down.
 She spent the month before her procedure doing work at the Athletic Training Clinic to build up muscles that would help speed her recovery after surgery.